rklymentiev/py-for-neuro/slides/chapter4_03_dataviz_packages.md

 Some comments:

 * `hue` allows to add a grouping variable;
-* we don't have to calculate the average to `weight` in order to pass the values to the `sns.barplot()` function, since Seaborn doesn this for us.
+* we don't have to calculate the average to `weight` in order to pass the values to the [`sns.barplot()`](https://seaborn.pydata.org/generated/seaborn.barplot.html) function, since Seaborn doesn this for us.
 In fact, we can change function to another one using `estimator` argument.
 * [Matplotlib subplots and axes objects](http://www.math.buffalo.edu/~badzioch/MTH337/PT/PT-matplotlib_subplots/PT-matplotlib_subplots.html)

 ---

-# Let's code!
+# Let's plot!